ontio/documentation/dev-website-docs/docs-cn/SDKs/04-ts-sdk.md

 //@param password {string} The password used to decrypt private key
 //@param address {Address} The address of the account
 //@param salt {string} The salt in base64 format
+//@param params {Scryp

-//@param params {ScryptParams} Optional scrypt params to decrypt private key
+1. tParams} Optional scrypt params to decrypt private key

 var account;
 const encryptedPrivateKey = new Crypto.PrivateKey(key);//key is the encrypted private key